 What Does Codeine Abuse Look Like?

 Addictions are characterized by denial, so it isn’t uncommon for people with problems to deny that they exist.
-But codeine causes such large issues that outsiders can spot the changes.
+But codeine causes such large issues that outsiders can spot addiction from the changes.

 To maintain the addiction, people must have a consistent supply of codeine.
 That could lead people to: